IBM-Bluemix-Docs/api-management/manage_apis.md

 # Manage APIs
 {: #manage_apis}

 After you integrate your API so it is managed and monitored by the API management system, you can view and modify the API settings.
-If you have not integrated your API, you must integrate one by completing the procedure in [Creating APIs from {{site.data.keyword.openwhisk_short}} actions](manage_openwhisk_apis.html) or [Enabling API managed endpoints](manage_cf_apis.html).
+If you have not integrated your API, you must integrate one by completing the procedure in [Create APIs from {{site.data.keyword.openwhisk_short}} actions](/docs/services/api-management/manage_openwhisk_apis.html) or [Enable API managed endpoints](/docs/services/api-management/manage_cf_apis.html).

 To manage the settings for your API, complete the following steps: